The tie history and the evolution over the years.

-During the industrial revolution there was demand for a tie that could easily be worn so that one could work in it.
+During the industrial revolution, there was a demand for a tie that could easily be worn so that one could work in it.

 The more recent tie history.

-The current tie does not differ drastically with the tie around 1950.
+The current tie does not differ drastically from the tie around 1950.
 The tie has, of course, had different shapes in terms of width and patterns over the last ten decades.

 The current trends will also be different in a number of years, but the idea will remain the same as the current and that of the fifties.